bonfire-networks/CommonsPub-Server/README.md

-# Pub of the Commons
+# CommonsPub

 ## About the project

-The Pub of the Commons (otherwise known as `CommonsPub`) is a generic federated server, based on the ActivityPub and ActivityStreams web standards.
+CommonsPub is a generic federated server, based on the ActivityPub and ActivityStreams web standards.

 The back-end is written in Elixir (running on the Erlang VM, and using the Phoenix web framework) to be highly performant and can run on low powered devices like a Raspberry Pi.
 Each app will likely have a bespoke front-end (though they're of course encouraged to share components).